 Evergreen Arbutus unendo (strawberry tree) has beautiful red-brown peeling bark that is best shown off to its best effect when the lower stems have been cleared.

-If you would like to know more about Crown lifting on trees, shrubs and bamboo or if you have a large tree that needs its crown lifting then please contact us on one of the following and we would be happy to come and give you a free quote: –
+If you would like to know more about Crown lifting on trees, shrubs and bamboo or if you have a large tree that needs its crown lifting then please contact us and we will be happy to come and give you a free quote.